🔬 Forensics & Incident Response - CBRCOR Practice Questions

 • Watch for answers that partially solve the requirement but miss operational constraints.

-• Questions in Techniques often include distractors that look correct for Forensics & IR but violate least-privilege, durability, or availability requirements.
+• Questions in Techniques often include distractors that look correct for Forensics & IR but violate security policy, convergence, or redundancy requirements.

 • Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.